amberteets/kickstarter-analysis/README.md

 ![Outcomes Based on Launch Date: Pivot Table Field List](https://github.com/amberteets/kickstarter-analysis/blob/main/Analysis_Screenshots/Outcomes_vs_Launch_pivot_fields.png)

-Then, a column was added to indicate the percentage of successful campaigns for each month of the year:
+Then, a column was added to indicate the percentage of successful campaigns for each month of the year.
+Conditional formatting (color scale) was applied to the column to visually indicate the percentage successful for each month.

 #### Fig. 3: Outcomes Based on Launch Date - Percent Successful